monopole/snt/review/services.md

 }
 ```

+This may take around 30 sec after service creation to work:

 <!-- @getAddress @test -->
 ```
+export TUT_SVC_ADDRESS=$(tut_getServiceAddress)
-echo "This may take around 30 sec after service creation to work." export TUT_SVC_ADDRESS=$(tut_getServiceAddress) echo "Service at $TUT_SVC_ADDRESS"
+echo "Service at $TUT_SVC_ADDRESS"
 ```

+Make a function to query the service with curl:

 <!-- @funcQueryServer @env @test -->
 ```